Type of Paper

 Stachurska A, Kozakowska M, and Jozkowicz A, 2011, Aristolochic acid I and ochratoxin A differentially regulate VEGF expression in porcine kidney epithelial cells—The involvement of SP-1 and HIFs transcription factors, Tox Letters, 204;118–126.

 Tables: Tables capture information concisely and display it efficiently; they also provide information at any desired level of detail and precision.
 Type each table with double spacing on a separate sheet of paper.
 Tables should always be cited in text in consecutive numerical order.
 Number tables consecutively in accordance with their appearance in the text.
-Place footnotes to tables below the table and give proper heading on table.
+Place footnotes to tables below the table and give proper heading on the table.
 Identify statistical measures of variations, such as standard deviation and standard error of the mean.
 All unites should be mention as per the requirement.

 Abbreviations: Use only standard abbreviations; use of nonstandard abbreviations can be confusing to readers.

 Galley Proofs: The Electronic proofs will be sent (e-mail attachment) to the corresponding author as a PDF file.
 Page proofs are considered to be the final version of the manuscript.
-If corresponding author is not satisfied or found mistake, can send manuscript back to journal for necessary correction.
+If the corresponding author is not satisfied or found mistake, can send the manuscript back to journal for necessary correction.
 Authors will have free electronic access to the full text (in both HTML and PDF) of the article.

 Copyright: After acceptance of an article, authors will be asked to complete a 'Journal Publishing Agreement form'.
 That the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) that it is not under consideration for publication elsewhere.